Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 "...Fuck."

 Part of Bruuk - the same part that had been in charge back on the ship - wanted to squirm, to escape.
-He barely *knew* this huge, terrifying male, all of his instincts were screaming *‘threat! threat!!* but…He pushed them down.
+He barely *knew* this huge, terrifying male, all of his instincts were screaming *‘Threat!
+Threat!!* but…He pushed them down.
 He overruled them.
 He was *himself,* again, for the first time in years.
 He wasn’t just a program, he was a *person.* He didn’t have to answer to his instincts now.

 He took in a deep shuddering breath, and hugged back.